 50 killed in Nigerian church attacks

-Scores killed and five churches burnt down as militants raided Christian villages near Chibok, where nearly 300 school girls were kidnapped by Boko Haram in April.
+Scores killed and five churches burnt down as militants raided Christian villages near Chibok, where nearly 300 school girls were kidnapped by an extremist group that is located primarily in Northern Nigeria in April.

 On June 29, assailants on motorbikes and in pick-up trucks stormed Kwada village around 8.30am, as people were gathering for regular Sunday church services, local sources said.